royriojas/vh-install/README.md

 ~~Do not forget to restart apache~~ ** Apache is now restarted from within the script

-if `--lnx` option is specified then a virtual host file will be created inside the `/etc/apache2/sites-available/` folder and `a2ensite` will be called to add it.
+In linux platforms a virtual host file will be created inside the `/etc/apache2/sites-available/` folder and `a2ensite` will be called to add it.

-if `--test` is specified then nothing will be actually executed and the commands will be printed to the stdout.
+if `--dry-run` is specified then nothing will be actually executed and the commands will be printed to the stdout.